These 1964 Alaska Earthquake Stories are amazing accounts from survivors of the biggest earthquake ever recorded in North America.

 Can you imagine what that must have felt like?

-Mike and Mary of Anchorage Memories are both survivors of the 1964 earthquake and we can both tell you that on that day, when the earth shook like never before, what we experienced was horrifying and unreal.
+Mike and Mary of Anchorage Memories are both survivors of the 1964 earthquake, and what they experienced, was horrifying and unreal.

 literally being shaken to the core of our being.
-And what we saw, what
+And what we saw, felt, and heard will never leave us."

-And when it was finally over, we learned that it was a magnitude 9.2 earthquake and that had lasted an incredible 5 minutes.
+When it was finally over, the world learned that the quake was a magnitude 9.2 and that it lasted an incredible 5-minutes.

-Read the 1964 Alaska Earthquake stories below for a special look into this amazing event as you experience it through the eyes of the survivors.
+Read the stories below for a first-hand look into this amazing event as you experience it through the eyes of survivors who were living in Anchorage, when the 1964 Alaska earthquake struck.

 Click below to see stories from other visitors to this page...